California Home Page Hero Image

 Chapter 7 Bankruptcy

 Chapter 7 allows individuals to discharge most of their unsecured debts.
 This means you can eliminate debts like credit card bills and medical expenses.
 However, not all debts can be discharged, such as student loans and tax debt not subject to discharge (although rare, student loans can be discharged if they meet certain circumstances).
-This type of bankruptcy is often suitable for individuals with limited income and assets, as it focuses on discharging debts without a repayment plan.

-Eligibility: The most common way to qualify for Chapter 7 in California, is to be under California's median income or pass the meants test, which compares your income to the state median income for your household size.
-Learn more about the means test here.
-This test ensures that only those truly in need of debt relief can file under Chapter 7.
-If your income is above the median, you might still qualify by demonstrating that your disposable income is insufficient to pay your debts.
+The most common way to qualify for Chapter 7 in California, is to be under California's median income or pass the means test, which compares your income to the state median income for your household size.
+Check out some of our other resources on Chapter 7 here.

 Chapter 13 Bankruptcy

+Chapter 13 allows individuals with a regular income to develop a plan to repay all or part of their debts over three to five years.
+This type of bankruptcy is often used to catch up on missed mortgage payments or to protect assets from foreclosure or repossession.
 If you want to learn more about Chapter 13 or the differences between Chapter 13 and Chapter 7 have a look at our other resources.

 Chapter 11 Bankruptcy